microsoft/planetary-computer-tasks/README.md

 ### Bring up development servers

-To run the development servers like Azurite, the database, and the Azure Functions, use:
+To run the development servers:

 ```
 > scripts/server
 ```

+This will start Azurite, a PgSTAC database, the Azure Functions server, a local executor for testing, and a stac-fastapi to inspect ingest results.
+You can access the STAC API at http://localhost:8089/

 ### Testing